Fox-ML-infrastructure/FoxML_Core/README.md

 ---------------------------------------------------------------------

-## Consulting Services
+## Enterprise Partnerships

-I provide advanced engineering and research infrastructure consulting for organizations requiring specialized ML, quantitative, or HPC systems.
+FoxML Core is available for enterprise licensing and custom development partnerships for organizations requiring specialized ML, quantitative, or HPC systems.

 For full policies and contracting information, see the [`LEGAL/`](LEGAL/) directory in this repository.